 - (5) A person who picks flowers, fruit or foliage from a plant, shrub or tree growing wild on any land does not (although not in possession of the land) steal what he picks, unless he does it for reward or sale or other commercial purpose. - (6) Wild creatures, tamed or untamed, shall be regarded as property; but a person cannot steal a wild creature not tamed nor ordinarily held in captivity, or the carcass of any such creature, unless either it has been reduced into possession by or on behalf of another person and possession of it has not been lost or abandoned, or another person is in the course of reducing it into possession. - 239.
-(1) Where property is subject to a trust, the persons to whom it belongs shall be regarded as including any person having the right to enforce the trust, and an intention to defeat the trust shall be regarded accordingly as an intention to deprive of the property any person having the right.
+(1) \Where property is subject to a trust, the persons to whom it belongs shall be regarded as including any person having the right to enforce the trust, and an intention to defeat the trust shall be regarded accordingly as an intention to deprive of the property any person having the right.

-Property belonging to others

-See note 3 on p.
-111
+Property belonging to others \See note 3 on p.
+118

-- (2) Where a person receives property from or on account of another, and is under an obligation to the other to retain and deal with that property or its proceeds in a particular way, the property or proceeds shall be regarded (as against him) as belonging to the other. - (3) Where a person gets property by another's mistake and is under an obligation to make restoration (in whole or in part) of the property or its proceeds or the value thereof, then to the extent of that obligation the property or proceeds shall be regarded (as against him) as belonging to the person entitled to restoration and an intention not to make restoration shall be regarded accordingly as an intention to deprive that person of the property or proceeds.

-(4) Property of a corporation sole shall be regarded as belonging to the corporation notwithstanding a vacancy in the corporation.

-"With the intention of permanently depriving the other of it"
+- (2) Where a person receives property from or on account of another, and is under an obligation to the other to retain and deal with that property or its proceeds in a particular way, the property or proceeds shall be regarded (as against him) as belonging to the other. - (3) Where a person gets property by another's mistake and is under an obligation to make restoration (in whole or in part) of the property or its proceeds or the value thereof, then to the extent of that obligation the property or proceeds shall be regarded (as against him) as belonging to the person entitled to restoration and an intention not to make restoration shall be regarded accordingly as an intention to deprive that person of the property or proceeds. - (4) Property of a corporation sole shall be regarded as belonging to the corporation notwithstanding a vacancy in the corporation. - 240.
+(1) A person appropriating property belonging to another without meaning the other permanently to lose the thing itself is nevertheless to be regarded as having the intention of permanently depriving the other of it if his intention is to treat the thing as his own to dispose of regardless of the other's rights; and a borrowing or lending of it may amount to so treating it if, but only if, the